 Find the phone number for the bank’s customer service department online if you need to contact the bank about a suspicious check.
 It is highly likely that a number printed on a fake review is also fake.

 Wait 30 Days

 Even after 30 days, there may still be some risk.
-For example, the account holder may claim that the check was written fraudulently.
-Even though the check cleared, your bank must return the money, and you may need to figure out who scammed you and consult with an attorney about your options for recourse.
+For instance, the person who holds the account may assert that the check was fraudulently written by someone else.
+Even though the check was paid, your bank is required to return the money to you.
+Additionally, you may need to investigate who attempted to defraud you and speak with a lawyer about the legal options available to you.

 Fake Check Scams

 There are numerous risks associated with depositing a check into your bank account.

 Considering some of the risks is pointless because they are so low.
 Victims of fraudulent check schemes reported more than 27,000 cases to the Federal Trade Commission in 2019.
 Over $28 million in losses were incurred as a result of the forgeries.